We believe in making your every journey the experience of a lifetime!

 Rangers and community-based operations are on the frontlines of the fight against wildlife crime.
 One of the biggest threats to elephants and indeed wildlife in general, is habitat loss.
 Conflict with humans in neighbouring communities, where residents are often of extremely poor backgrounds, is a desperate issue many populations face.
 Only if these communities of people see a financial value in having elephants survive, will their long term future be secure.

-Journeys Worldwide is in the process of working with communities to mitigate conflict with elephants.
+Journeys Worldwide is in the process of working with communities to mitigate conflict with elephants and are proud to be associated with PAMS Foundation.
 By booking with us you will help us save Elephants.